ieee-vgtc/ieeevis.org/year/2018/info/community.md

 staff!

 ### <a name="other-events"></a> Other community-building events in VIS that we are aware of (tell us of yours!)
+* Many excellent [Meetups](/year/2018/info/meetups) this year related to diversity in VIS, as well as career advice.
+*

 ### Contact

-For more information contact IEEE VIS 2017 Community Chairs:
+For more information contact IEEE VIS 2018 Community Chairs:

 * Anastasia Bezerianos, Université Paris-Sud
 * Jonathan Woodring, Los Alamos National Laboratory